WARM UP YOUR JARMIE TIME WITH...

 Metro Wood Fires

-Based in Inglewood, Metro wood fires are well known throughout Taranaki.
+Based in New Plymouth, Metro wood fires are well known throughout Taranaki.
 Their fires are designed and manufactured in New Zealand using quality materials and the very latest manufacturing techniques.
 These stylish and affordable wood fires can provide a reliable heating source in your home for many years to come.

 Every Firenzo wood fire is 100% New Zealand made, hand assembled and meticulously checked before being delivered to your home.
 At Climate, we consider these fires to be the Rolls Royce of wood fires.
 Built for purpose and style, the inventive and technological refinement associated with Firenzo is captured in each of their cast iron fireplaces.